HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 If you consider server security, stability, freedom of choice, hardware compatibility, and cost-effectiveness, then the Linux server beats the Windows-based server in every way.
 Windows is a popular option for desktop usage (novices think so), and Linux is the best option for a server-mode system.

 Linux server system offers a lot of customization options with a wide range of effective monitoring and analyzing tools.
-Linux server is less vulnerable than Windows server regarding malware and online threats.
+Linux servers are less vulnerable than Windows servers in terms of malware and online threats.
 It’s impossible to create any backdoor in the Linux kernel, whereas the Windows system is sensitive to that situation.

 21. Blue Screen and De-fragmentation

 Blue screen with fsck running and disk defragmentation are known issues you may get in your Windows OS.
 But in the Linux distros, you may get hardly any problem like this one.
-Linux system handles all the file layouts or file system efficiently, and most of the time, you don’t even require to run de-fragmentation at all.
+Linux system handles all the file layouts or file system efficiently, and most of the time, you don’t even need to run de-fragmentation.

 Linux or Windows - Blue Screen